Once upon a time, I ran corporate gyms. I’ve also owned a few businesses of my own. Including a pizzeria in Costa Rica.

 3 | First Pass

-The standard scope includes two revisions on the work.
+The standard scope includes two revisions to the work.
 This first round, though?
 We’ll stay on these revisions until we’ve nailed it.

 Once we get a thumbs up on the voice and tone match, I’ll start cranking out the rest as outlined in the scope.